 - Remember that Exchange is not the only application using Basic Authentication.
 OneDrive, SharePoint, PowerShell and more will be surfaced in the Azure Active Directory report from point 2 above.

-Security can be hard, very hard in fact, however most of the post attack remediation discussion for commercial customers which I have been part of revealed that the initial entry vector for an initial attack was something simple.
-I’m certainly not discounting other entry points such as social engineering, malware, compromised websites, man in the middle, rouge AAD application, etc. In this article I’m calling out how weak systems can be on the basis of a phishing attack or a password spray attack, or anything similar which compromises credentials.
-In this article I’ve shared how simple it is to craft and execute a password spray attack as an example.
-These attacks are only effective if passwords are the only means of securing your systems.
+Security can be hard, very hard in fact, however most of the post-attack remediation discussion for commercial customers which I have been part of revealed that the entry vector for an initial attack was something simple.
+I’m certainly not discounting other entry points such as social engineering, malware, compromised websites, man in the middle, rouge AAD application, etc. Rather, I’m calling out how weak systems can be on the basis of a phishing attack or a password spray attack, or anything similar which compromises credentials.
+But, these attacks are only effective if passwords are the only means of securing your systems.

-Adding a second factor as well as massively reducing the attack surface for attacks go a long way – 98% of the way– to securing your identity landscape.
+Adding a second authentication factor as well as massively reducing the attack surface for attacks go a long way – 98% of the way – to securing your identity landscape.